MY VIEW FROM THE COCKPIT

 Another face of some of our trips was to go into major teaching hospitals in the Third World and give millions of dollars worth of donated new or high quality used equipment and teach their professors about new and modern surgery.
 Such stops included cities all over Vietnam, Cuba, Honduras, Eastern Europe, Mexico, South Africa, Cambodia and others.

 Always, their professors were in awe of what we gave and offered.
 They always asked, “Why are you doing this?”
 And that opened the door to quietly share Jesus.
+Quietly because openly sharing in communist countries would result in arrest or revocation of our passports.

 Here it was, the Christian Community in action.
 The world was changed and it was all by God’s amazing Grace… and He let us help!